Our Visitor Centre in Edinburgh offers a range of facilities and services for those who enter the George IV Bridge building.

 In the main public area we have:

-- An information point, where you can find out more about the Library.
+- An information point, where you can learn more about the Library

 - The café seating area

 Books and other items for sale are on display on shelves in the main public area.

 Across the main corridor is the café servery which offers:

 - Superior quality Fairtrade coffee and fine teas